thanksmister/android-mqtt-alarm-panel/README.md

 # Android Alarm Panel for Home Assistant

 This project is a MQTT Alarm Control Panel for use with [Home Assistant's Manual Alarm Control Panel](https://home-assistant.io/components/alarm_control_panel.manual_mqtt/) component.
-This project was built for a Android.
+This project was built for a Android Tablets but there is also a version available for Android Things and Raspbery Pi 3: https://github.com/thanksmister/androidthings-mqtt-alarm-panel.

 The alarm panel acts as an interface for Home Assistant's manual alarm control panel component.
 You can set the alarm state to away or home, or disarm the alarm using a code.
 In addition it has some nice features such as weather forecast and screen saver mode.